imron-malee/imron-malee.github.io/README.md

 You can visit the web page at [GitHub Pages](https://ronslowlife.github.io/aboutme).
 -----------------------------------------------------------------------------------

-I may not disclose the source code of the projects I have worked on due to confidentiality reasons, and some of them are proprietary to the employers.
+I may not disclose the source code of the projects I have worked on due to confidentiality reasons, and some of them are proprietary to employers.

 As a programmer, my expertise lies in web development and software engineering.
 I have worked on various web-based projects, ranging from building dynamic and interactive websites to developing backend systems and APIs.
 Throughout my career, I have gained proficiency in several programming languages, such as PHP, JavaScript, HTML, and CSS, depending on the project's requirements.